pbierkortte/AI-Prompt-Toolkit/tools/job_interview_follow_up_email.md

 Following up after a job interview is a crucial step in the hiring process.
 It demonstrates your continued interest, professionalism, and attention to detail.
 This Post-Interview Follow-Up Email Generator helps you create a personalized, effective email to send to your interviewer(s) after your job interview.

 ## Usage
 To use this generator, simply provide the necessary details about your interview in the prompt below.
-The AI will create a tailored email based on your input.

 > [!NOTE]
 > **Pro tip**: Developers can split the input over 3 user messages without explicit inputs, allowing the model to sort it out: